Hush, silent party, what was this?

 Hush or not to hush?

 I cannot praise this event enough.
 I went with a view that clubbing with headphones would not work and now, I just can’t wait for the next experience.
-This is truly a unique way of experiencing a fete as guests wear wireless headphones and a silent atmosphere instantly transforms in to a energetic “quiet” performance.
+This is truly a unique way of experiencing a fete as guests wear wireless headphones and a silent atmosphere instantly transforms into an energetic “quiet” performance.
 When the Hush silent party headphones were on, the sound was available anywhere in the venue – whether you were at the front, at the back or even in line for the restroom (just because you need to take a break, doesn’t mean the music has to).
 You can hear the music exactly how it is intended to be heard, regardless of your position in the venue.

 Are silent parties the way forward?
 I am not sure, but based on this event, yes!
 DJ Tate put on a spectacular event with an array of DJ’s that worked for all the crowd genres.